Anudeep2405/22MEB0B31/README.md

 - You must connect your own MongoDB instance using the URI in the `.env` file for the API to function.

 ## Design Choices

 - **Framework:** Chose Node.js with Express.js for its simplicity, scalability, and wide adoption for REST APIs.
 TypeScript was used for type safety and maintainability.
 - **Database:** I am more confident with MongoDB and I find it easy to use.
 MongoDB was selected for its flexibility with semi-structured data and ease of integration with Mongoose.
 The schema uses a unique index on (offerId, bank, instrument) to prevent duplicate offers and ensure efficient lookups.
 - **Parsing Logic:** Payment instrument mapping and discount calculation primarily leverage structured fields from the Flipkart API (such as instrumentType and provider metadata) for accuracy and efficiency.
 Text parsing of offer descriptions is used only as a fallback when structured data is unavailable, ensuring robust and optimal processing tailored to Flipkart's data format.

+*Note: parsing logic is written according to the format of flipkart's offer response and it is not a generic solution.
+If flipkart changes their response format, the parsing logic will need to be updated.*

 ## Scaling GET /highest-discount Endpoint
 To handle 1,000 requests per second: